nycdoe-cs4all/icm-gitbook/unit-1-drawing-variables-and-random/u1la1.2-line-functions-and-parameters.md

 **Then, ask students:**

 What would happen if you were to add multiple background functions with different values?
 Which of background color is prioritized?
 Why?

 ### Line && Point Function Code Along (5 min)

-For this code-along it is important to spend time reviewing how the canvas works in p5 and its differences from a cartesian plane.
+For this code-along it is important to spend time reviewing how the canvas works in p5 and its differences from a Cartesian plane.
 Students can copy these functions and their definitions into a journal.
 A good practice is to hang posters around the classroom every time a new function is added.
 Recreate the following example ([p5 editor](https://editor.p5js.org/cs4all/sketches/HkLEZg4Em) | [repl.it](https://replit.com/@qrtnycs4all/U1LA12-Line-and-Point-Example#script.js)) with your students.

 ```
 function setup() {